Understanding the Health Risks Posed by Algal Blooms

 Because anatoxin and its derivatives are so fast-acting, you should call a veterinarian right away if your pet shows signs of ingestion.

-Bellinger adds you can prevent algae ingestion by rinsing and toweling your dog off after swimming and keeping yourself and your pet out of water with the following characteristics:
+You can help prevent algae ingestion by rinsing and toweling your dog off after swimming.

 • Scum or mats floating on the surface